Details of the services we provide on an estate administration matter

 To the extent that unexpected complications arise during the progress of the matter (for example, protracted discussions with HMRC to obtain tax clearances), we will always inform you of this and will discuss the potential consequences of such complications before any extra charges are incurred.

 Our fee proposals are based upon the estimated hours it is likely to take to complete the estate administration.
 Our hourly rates vary according to the nature of a particular engagement and the seniority of the lawyers.
 In considering pricing we take into account many factors such as your objectives and the complexity, novelty, urgency, value and risk of a project.
-Our hourly rates are as follows (these are reviewed in May each year):
+Our hourly rates are as follows (these are reviewed periodically):

 Rates (exclusive of VAT)